StPINNs - Deep learning framework for approximation of stochastic differential equations: Numerical experiments

-In this section we focus on the numerical experiments.
 We use a discretization of the time interval $[0,T]$ as a uniform mesh with $n$ elements.
 For numerical purpose we take $L$ as the Wiener process.
 As the exact solution $X$ of \eqref{main_equation} we treat the solution from the Euler algorithm calculated with precision $float64$ and the number of discretization points equal to $2^{17}$.
 By $\bar{X}_n$ we mean the solution calculated by the neural network with precision $float32$ and information about $L$ at $n$ points.
 To see how perform the network we define errors

 and the error at the end-point $T$ is approximated by

 Those errors are calculated with precision $float64$.
 We take $M=10000$, unless specified otherwise.